tempoCollaboration/OQuPy/docs/pages/tutorial_01_quickstart/tutorial_01_quickstart.rst

 .. parsed-literal::

+    ../time_evolving_mpo/tempo.py:495: UserWarning: Estimating parameters for TEMPO computation.
+No guarantie that resulting TEMPO computation converges towards the correct dynamics!
+Please refere to the TEMPO documentation and check convergence by varying the parameters for TEMPO manually. warnings.warn(GUESS_WARNING_MSG, UserWarning)
     WARNING: Estimating parameters for TEMPO computation.
 No guarantie that resulting TEMPO computation converges towards the correct dynamics!
 Please refere to the TEMPO documentation and check convergence by varying the parameters for TEMPO manually.